Sakaleelasatish/my-java-project/README.md

 ## Usage

 - Clone the repository git cone <project link>
-- Build the project using `mvn clean package'
+- Build the project using `mvn clean deploy'
+- Deploy the package in nexus repository
 - Create Dockerfile

 - create deployment and service files
 - Run the project